kuujo/vertigo/README.md

 If the Vert.x instance is not clustered then Vertigo maps will be backed by the Vert.x `ConcurrentSharedMap`.
-If the Vert.x instance is clustered then maps will be backed by Hazelcast maps that are accessed over the event bus in a Xync worker verticle to prevent blocking the event loop.
+If the Vert.x instance is clustered then maps will be backed by Hazelcast maps that are accessed over the event bus through the Vertigo cluster.

 ### AsyncSet
 The `AsyncSet` interface closely mimics the interface of the Java `Set` interface,